Argent77/A7-NPCGenerator/A7-NPCGenerator/readme/readme.txt

 Speed Outside of Combat".
 Otherwise, they are not included by the speed increase when tagging along in follower mode.

+Important:
+Version 2.0 of the NPC Generator introduced a feature that is not fully backwards compatible.
+Don't use older mod versions again after having used version 2.0 or higher to install NPCs.

 Note for Siege of Dragonspear (SoD):
 GOG and Steam both install the "Siege of Dragonspear" expansion in a way that is not moddable out of the box.
 You must install a mod called "DLC Merger" on your SoD installation before this or